 In addition, rowing also provides a much greater range of muscle work than other cardio machines.
 It ignites just about every muscle in the upper and lower body, as well as the core.
 When you think about it, few other machines can boast the same full-body benefits of an indoor rower.

 What Are The Benefits of an Indoor Rower?

 Rowing is an incredible way to workout.
 It gets your heart pumping and will leave you sweating from head to toe in as little as ten minutes.
 Although we touched on a few, here are some of the amazing benefits that users love about an indoor rowing machine:

 It saves time.
 As we mentioned, rowing is not only a great way to boost your cardiovascular health, but it's also an ideal way to strengthen your muscles as well.
-If you are looking to save time, but still get in a great workout, an indoor rower can do just that.
-Not only can you burn up to 800 calories per hour, but rowing utilizes 86% of the muscles 1 within your body.
+If you are looking to save time, but still get in a great workout, an indoor rower can do just that by burning a massive amount of calories and utilizing the vast majority of the muscles in your body.
 This means you can get in both cardio and strength training, all in one workout from an indoor rowing machine at home.